 Where to Place Arowana Art

-Besides the compass directions of north, southeast and east as the sectors for placing arowana fish art, there are a few other locations that you might want to try that are specific to a business or an individual.
-These include:
+Besides the compass directions of north, southeast, and east as the sectors for placing arowana fish art, there are a few other locations that you might want to try that are specific to a business or an individual.

 - Business entrance: If you wish to increase sales for your business, set a statute or plaque just outside your office door or business entrance.
 If this isn't feasible, place the arowana inside the main door area.
 Be sure that the fish is swimming into your office space and not away.